RicAuc/SeaSlugSpectra/bib/prompt_metadata.md

 I have a list of **42 species** (scientific names in `Genus_species` format) and a corresponding `image_metadata.json` file that needs to be filled with biologically accurate metadata.

-Please help complete the following 9 metadata fields for each species.
-The JSON structure will be programmatically integrated into my R project. **Please return the results in structured JSON format** matching the schema below.
+Help complete the following metadata fields for each species.
+The JSON structure will be programmatically integrated into the library project.
+Please return the results in structured JSON format matching the schema below.

 ---